-Multi-generational dairy farmers the Blackshaw family are selling the 715 hectare Tarqua estate in Goon Nure, in Victoria’s East Gippsland and Lakes region.
+Multi-generational dairy farmers the Blackshaw family are selling the 715 hectare Tarqua estate at Goon Nure, in Victoria’s East Gippsland and Lakes region.

 Option one is a walk-in-walk-out deal including the freehold, dairy and herd replacements, all the water shares and a full of inventory of farm machinery.

-The anticipated value of this is more than $5.5 million.
+The anticipated value is more than $5.5 million.

-Buyers could also consider buying the lot without the cattle herd or machinery.
+Buyers could also consider the lot without the cattle herd or machinery.

-Goon Nure is fifteen kilometres south west of Bairnsdale and Paynesville, 60 kilometres east of Sale and about 280 kilometres east of the Melbourne CBD.
+Goon Nure is fifteen kilometres south west of Bairnsdale and Paynesville.

 “The sale options reflect the established productivity of the farm itself and its potential for alternative operations other than dairying,” Pat Rice & Hawkins agent Matt Childs said, adding “even though Tarqua is a top performing, well established milking farm”.

-The Blackshaw family picked up the property, over eleven titles, and bound by three roads, in 2001.
+The vendors picked up the property, over eleven titles, and bound by three roads, in 2001.

-At the time, it was a dry sheep farm, but Mr Childs said “they recognised its potential and sustainability for a large-scale dairying development, drawing upon their long-term participation in the industry both locally and in other dairying districts of Victoria”.
+At the time, it was a dry sheep farm, but the selling agent said “they recognised its potential and sustainability for a large-scale dairying development, drawing upon their long-term participation in the industry both locally and in other dairying districts of Victoria”.